fossasia/open-event-wsgen/README.md

 ## 1. Event Website Output

-The component that is generated from the web app is the event website.
-Several sample event sites using the [sample from the open-event repo](https://github.com/fossasia/open-event/tree/master/sample) were generated, showcased on the main index page and added to this repo as a Github Pages site.
+The Web App generates a component for website in the upcoming events.
+Several sample event sites use the [sample from the open-event repo](https://github.com/fossasia/open-event/tree/master/sample) is produced, showcased on the main index page and added to this repo as a Github Pages site.
 You can have a look at showcase pages on http://sched.eventyay.com.

 ## 2. Web App Generator